brodyberg/Notes/OpticsByExample/optics-exercises/QUESTIONS.md

 ## HIE problems

 - Can't find symbols in different files
+- ghci symbol completion? definitely works in VS Code though
+- generating docs for my actual project?
+- what else is on the list *to* work?

 Things that do work
 - Can find symbols in the same file (eg. F12)
 - Can see intellisense
 - In intellisense, can click link into (local?) docs(!)
+- tab completion from intellisense on a symbol!
+- HLint definitely offering advice and flagging unused pragmas

 ## You can make a "liar lens" - what's the point of that?